IgnazioSotgiu/trivia-quiz/assets/docs/bugs.md

 ### Bug #8

 1.  **Give Short bug description:**
-    The warning message after the reset button is clicked doesn't stay in the center of the screen
+    The warning message after the reset button at the end of the game page is clicked doesn't stay in the center of the screen
 1.  **Steps to trigger the bug:**
     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/
+    1. Click start
+    1. Choose a category
+    1. Choose a difficulty level
+    1. Answer all the questions
+    1. After the last question is answered scroll down to the bottom of the page
-    1. Click the reset button on the navbar
+    1. Click reset
 1. **Description of the unwanted behaviour:**
-    The warning message is not centered.
-In the reset button in the ent of the game page this behaviour is more noticeable
+    The warning message is not centered on the screen
     ![](./bugs/bug-8.png)
 1. **Solution found:**
-    Give warning container position fixed.
+    Give warning container position fixed will center the message.